sanjeev1779/xmlparser/README.md

 xmlparser
 =========

  A Java Project for XML File well-formed checker and generating GUI based XML Tree.
  It takes an xml file input.
 It checks for well-formed structred of the xml file.
 If there is any error in the file, it gives the line number and column of the number and error .

+ Implemented BFS and DFS for offline query in the tree.

  Note: Open the xmlparser.java and change the location of the xml file in line no. 74 to the location in your computer.